iTwin/presentation/packages/shared/README.md

   - `create` - given a `PrimitiveValue`, its type and, optionally, extra information, validates the input and creates a `TypedPrimitiveValue`.

-- `ConcatenatedValuePart` - a union of different types that may be used to create a single, combined value: primitive ECInstance property value, hardcoded primitive value or just plain string.
+- `ConcatenatedValuePart` - a union of different types that may be used to create a single, combined value: nested `ConcatenatedValue`, `TypedPrimitiveValue` or just plain string.
 Also, a namespace, containing the following utilities:

   - `isString` - type guard to check if the given `ConcatenatedValuePart` is a `string`.
   - `isPrimitive` - type guard to check if the given `ConcatenatedValuePart` is a `TypedPrimitiveValue`.
-  - `isProperty` - type guard to check if the given `ConcatenatedValuePart` describes a primitive property value.

 - `ConcatenatedValue` - an array of `ConcatenatedValuePart`.
 Also, a namespace containing the following utilities: